-Each year eight students from REC’s service territory have the opportunity to participate in the National Rural Electric Cooperative Youth Tour program.
-More than 1,800 high school students from across the United States travel to Washington, D.C., to explore key issues in the electric industry, study the cooperative business model, interact with students in team and leadership building programs, tour historical and cultural sites such as Arlington Cemetery, Fort McHenry, the Baltimore Aquarium, memorials on the National Mall, attend a show at the Kennedy Center and meet with their representatives in Congress.
+Each year, eight students from REC’s service territory travel to Washington, D.C., to explore key issues in the electric industry, study the cooperative business model, interact with students in team- and leadership-building programs, tour historical and cultural sites, meet their members of Congress and attend a show at the Kennedy Center.
+They also make lifelong friends.

 The 2018 REC Youth Tour Delegates were: